rlauer6/doc-converter/README.md

      +--------+
 ```

-Clients push documents to the S3 bucket and then request a conversion
+Your clients push documents to your S3 bucket and then request a
-service via an HTTP endpoint.
-The server reads the bucket and
+conversion service via an HTTP endpoint.
+The server reads the bucket
-converts the documents.
-The client can then retrieve the PDF and/or
+and converts the documents.
+The client can then retrieve the PDF
-.png files.
+and/or .png files.

-## Architectural Considerations/Alternatives
+## Architectural Considerations and Alternatives

 S3 buckets can also be configured to generate various events when
 objects are modified in the S3 bucket.
 The S3 service can generate: